-FOL-4613: Methods and Principles of Teaching a Foreign Language at the Elementary Level (3 hours)

-Rationale, objectives, content, materials, strategies, assessment and self-evaluation of foreign language instruction at the elementary level; observational and practical experiences.
+FOL-4613: Methods and Principles of Teaching a Foreign Language at the Elementary Level (3 hours) Rationale, objectives, content, materials, strategies, assessment and self-evaluation of foreign language instruction at the elementary level; observational and practical experiences.
 Cross-Listed: EDKS-4613.
-Prerequisites: C- or higher in EDU-3600 and acceptance to the College of Education.
+Prerequisites: Acceptance to the College of Education.